Plagiocephaly

 Can You Fix Flat Head Baby Without a Helmet?

 There is no assurance that you can repair a flat head baby without a helmet, but it is possible.
 Babies with brachhycephaly (when teh head is flat across the back of the head) and babies with asymmetric plagiocephaly, may respond to repositioning, physical therapy or cranial molding.
-Before attempting any sort of home therapy for plagiocephaly in adults, it’s always advisable to seek expert guidance.
+Before attempting any sort of home therapy for plagiocephaly in infants, it’s always advisable to seek expert guidance.

 Different Types of Babies Flat Head Syndromes